Alan Hogan

 The fact you cannot use HTML entities in generated content does not seem to be spelled out in the W3C specs, though it is hinted at in the section on generated content.

-(FYI: Some people use :before instead of ::before.
+FYI: Some people use :before instead of ::before.
 While the W3C may have been ambiguous about this type of thing in the past, it is now understood that :foo represents a pseudo-class and ::foo represents a pseudo-element.
+If you are using generated content, you are dealing with a pseudo-element and should use the double-colon syntax.